 History, tourist information, and nearby accommodation

-There are remains of hut circles on the wooded slopes above the broch (in Dunrobin Wood) and from the broch walls you can see the superb Victorian mansion of Dunrobin Castle, seat of the Dukes of Sutherland.
+There are remains of hut circles on the wooded slopes above the broch (in Dunrobin Wood) and from the broch walls, you can see the superb Victorian mansion of Dunrobin Castle, the seat of the Dukes of Sutherland.

 About Carn Liath Broch

 Address: A9, Golspie, Sutherland, Scotland